Fencing exercises for speed, strength and flexibility

 The Importance of Protein, Carbohydrates and Vitamins

 There are a number of studies that suggest athletes need more protein throughout the day than the average person to prevent their bodies from having to break down and metabolize muscle for energy.
 A simple guideline is to aim for one gram of protein per pound of bodyweight (however if you want to be fancy, just Google “Protein Calculator” to calculate your personal intake).
+One way to make sure you get enough protein is to have protein bars to keep your protein intake at the correct level.
 You can also find more information in our injury prevention article where we discuss this in more detail.

 Also, when you challenge your body significantly, your muscles burn up their stored natural energy which is called glycogen.
 You need to replace this energy by eating healthy carbohydrates to make sure that your muscles are ready to be challenged again the next time.
 Your brain and spinal cord use mostly carbohydrates for fuel and so their replacement is doubly important for any athlete.
 Some great sources of easily absorbed carbohydrates are dried fruit and smoothies.
 You can also find lots of other ideas for pre and post fencing workout snacks here.